bsdelf/barebone-js/README.md

 Models are primitive data abstractions.
 Controllers and other high level components rely on models to store data.

-### /src/core

-Core facilities.

-#### 1. Application

-`Application` class provides lifecycle hooks.

-#### 2. Bootstrap

-`bootstrap` function is responsible for context initialization and application startup.

-#### 3. Context

-`Context` is composed by various long lived objects like:

-- Config
-- Logger
-- HTTP Client
-- MySQL Client
-- Redis Client

-Each object has a corresponding [provider](#srcproviders), which is responsible for object construction and destruction.

-### /src/providers

-Context object providers follow factory pattern.
-Each provider has three elements:

-- Dependencies: providers required by object constructor.
-- Constructor: construct a new object with given dependencies.
-- Destructor: destroy a given object.

-With above information and methods, a topological sorting ([dag-maker](https://www.npmjs.com/package/dag-maker)) will be applied for context initialization and finalization.

 ### /src/migrations

 Sequelize migrations.